 The MSF timing signal is a radio broadcast signal of the atomic clock held at the NPL (National Physics Laboratory) Rugby, England.
 This signal is a modulated 60kHz carrier wave which transmits a time signal every minute.
 The time information is sent in a bit stream at a rate of 1 bit/s.
 Bits are represented by on-off carrier modulation.
-A '1' and b) Utilising the MSF Time Signal

-'0' bit are represented by switching the carrier wave off for 200ms and 100ms respectively.
+A '1' and '0' bit are represented by switching the carrier wave off for 200ms and 100ms respectively.
 The accuracy of the one second interval between bits, transmitted from Rugby, is better than +/- 1ms [10].